 The key to improved digestion is having the ability to breakdown the foods you eat into absorbable nutrients.
-Elimination of harmful bacteria allows for repopulation with beneficial organisms and creates the environment needed to absorb and assimilate nutrients.
+Elimination of bad bacteria allows for repopulation with beneficial organisms and creates the environment needed to absorb and assimilate nutrients.

 A healthy digestive tract is contingent upon several factors:

 - Good nutrition